jdhitsolutions/myTickle/Docs/Add-TickleEvent.md

 ### -Event

-Enter the name of the event.
+Enter the name of the event or reminder.

 ```yaml
 Type: String